zhangkun83/awesome-config/README.md

 Responses to user inputs should be deterministic.

   - Avoid toggle-style key-bindings.
-For example, assign separate keys for floating and or tiling a window, instead of assign one key to toggle floating state.
+For example, assign separate bindings for floating and or tiling a window, instead of assign one key to toggle floating state.

-Additional shortcuts and changes to default key bindings.

 ## Other features ##
  - Self-contained: doesn't use any third-party awesome extensions.